jgoerzen/docker-debian-base-vnc/README.md

 Here are the images I provide from this repository:

 - [jgoerzen/debian-base-minimal](https://github.com/jgoerzen/docker-debian-base-minimal) - a minimalistic base for you.
-  - Provides working sysvinit, syslogd, cron, anacron, at, and logrotate.
+  - Provides working sysvinit/systemd, syslogd, cron, anacron, at, and logrotate.
   - syslogd is configured to output to the docker log system by default.
 - [jgoerzen/debian-base-standard](https://github.com/jgoerzen/docker-debian-base-standard) - adds some utilities.
 Containes everything above, plus:
   - Utilities: less, nano, vim-tiny, man-db (for viewing manpages), net-tools, wget, curl, pwgen, zip, unzip